Heirlume offers a refreshingly simple approach to the complex process of trademarking.

 This is a search tool that can access information from federal, state, and local government databases in the United States and Canada.

 It doesn't only tell you if your desired trademark is available or already held, but it can also show you whether it's likely to be able to be acquired given any potential legal conflicts that may arise.

 #1 If my application is refused, do I get my money back?

 The USPTO is the final authority on trademark registration in the United States.
-The process takes between 12 and 14 months, at which time the decision on your application is made.
+The process takes 12-14 months, at which time the decision on your application is made.

-As a result, Heirlume cannot give refunds if the USPTO has denied your application.
+As a result, Heirlume cannot give refunds if the USPTO denies your application.

 #2 What filing fees will I need to pay to the USPTO?

 After they prepare the draft of your trademark application, Heirlume will calculate your USPTO filing fees.